CGA1123/ultimate_tic_tac_toe/README.md

-# Monte-Carlo Tree Search for Tic-Tac-Toe and Ultimate Tic-Tac-Toe
+# Tic-Tac-Toe and Ultimate Tic-Tac-Toe

 - `TicTacToe` implements a tic-tac-toe board
 - `UltimateTicTacToe` implements an ultimate tic-tac-toe board